andrew-curthoys/curthoys-io/content/traveler/2025-11_greece/01-marathon.md

 <h4 class="article-subheader">Bravo!
 Bravo!</h4>

 Onto the wide coastal plain where the outmanned Athenian hoplites defeated the armies of the Persian Empire in the Battle of Marathon in 490 BCE.
+The road cuts a straight line through a pastoral countryside situated between the rugged spine of Mount Pentelicus (where most of the marble for the Acropolis was sourced) a mile to our right and the sea a mile to our left.
+The pace of life here stands in stark contrast to the sprawling metropolis to which we approach, filled with the clatter and exhaust of a phalanx of motorbikes twenty something miles ahead.

-The first 3 miles run along the coastal plain between
+Spaced about every quarter mile stands a family of Greek farmers, smiling, waving, and shouting *Bravo!!* to the passing runners.